 The Perfectionist (the Narrative Enneagram), the Reformer (the Enneagram Institute), the Good Person (Jerry Wagner), Striving to be Perfect (Mario Sikora), Righteous Serenity (Khaled ElSherbini).

-Core characteristics of Enneagram Type 1, according to Enneagram teacher and seminal author, Beatrice Chestnut from her book, the Complete Enneagram: 27 Paths to Greater Self-Knowledge
+*According to Enneagram teacher and seminal author, Beatrice Chestnut from her book, the Complete Enneagram: 27 Paths to Greater Self-Knowledge

-Seeking to be good and do ‘the right thing’ in order to satisfy the urgent need to be virtuous.
+- Seeking to be good and do ‘the right thing’ in order to satisfy the urgent need to be virtuous.
 Maintaining and enforcing high standards is their way of proving their worth and validity.

-Prioritising following the rules, and stifling/civilising natural impulses, instincts and feelings that would lead to breaking of rules.
+- Prioritising following the rules, and stifling/civilising natural impulses, instincts and feelings that would lead to breaking of rules.
 Repression, inhibition and curtailment of natural impulses is prominent.

-Rigidity, criticism and continuous judgment define all experience.
+- Rigidity, criticism and continuous judgment define all experience.

-Believing in justice, fairness and good order, and having high ideals for themselves and others.
+- Believing in justice, fairness and good order, and having high ideals for themselves and others.

-Being discerning and objective, usually good at analysing situations and clarifying issues.
+- Being discerning and objective, usually good at analysing situations and clarifying issues.

-Being reliable, honest, well-intentioned, hard-working and conscientious.
+- Being reliable, honest, well-intentioned, hard-working and conscientious.

-Seeming head (and thinking) focussed, energetically.
+- Seeming head (and thinking) focussed, energetically.

-Experiencing a tamped-down anger that things aren’t the way that they should be – a result of trying to be perfect, and being attuned to how others fail to meet (or even try to meet) appropriate standards.
+- Experiencing a tamped-down anger that things aren’t the way that they should be – a result of trying to be perfect, and being attuned to how others fail to meet (or even try to meet) appropriate standards.

-One of the Body Center types
+One of the Body Centre types

 Because each triad shares characteristics, this aspect of the Enneagram can also help you to know whether you are the type you think you are, or whether you have mistyped.
 Below are some general characteristics that have been associated with the Body types, types 8, 9 and 1.

-Priority: Instinctual needs and rhythms in daily life; issues of fairness or rightness; and getting practical results.
+- Priority: Instinctual needs and rhythms in daily life; issues of fairness or rightness; and getting practical results.

-Strengths: Grounded, common-sense approach and aptitude at taking care of basic needs.
+- Strengths: Grounded, common-sense approach and aptitude at taking care of basic needs.
 Good at ‘just doing’ things and being active in the physical world, as well as being connected to nature.
 Not much thought/energy is required for the simple tasks of life.

-Neurotic style: Using repeating patterns of thinking and doing to capture and stabilize attention in daily life (‘obsessive’).
+- Neurotic style: Using repeating patterns of thinking and doing to capture and stabilize attention in daily life (‘obsessive’).

-Defense: A concentration of energy in the belly enables repeating patterns to form layers of ‘insulation’ in the mind and body.
+- Defense: A concentration of energy in the belly enables repeating patterns to form layers of ‘insulation’ in the mind and body.
 This insulation is used to ‘screen out’ unwanted feelings or information from the inside or outside.
 Personal wants and needs are controlled by ‘shoulds.’
 Variations of style: comfortable (9), righteous (1), or dominating (8).

-Key phrase: Screening and buffering (principled inattention).
+- Key phrase: Screening and buffering (principled inattention).

-Primary emotional layer: Anger (being against the way things are).
+- Primary emotional layer: Anger (being against the way things are).

-Life challenge: ‘Waking up’ through self-awareness instead of falling asleep in habits, excessive materialism, or low-level comfort.
+- Life challenge: ‘Waking up’ through self-awareness instead of falling asleep in habits, excessive materialism, or low-level comfort.

 Enneagram Type 1 Subtypes